gusleindecker/shiver-text/README.md

 # Shiver Text

-A TypeScript library for creating a smooth shiver/shuffling animation to your text.
+A library written in TypeScript for creating a smooth shiver-shuffling animation for your text.
 Perfect for creating engaging text reveals with a cyberpunk/glitch feel.

 ## Features